CSCfi/shibboleth-idp-authn-stepup/test-jmeter-runs/readme.md

 ## Running

-* Define the secret of your totp authentication method to appropriate parameters of the script file
+* Define the secret of your totp authentication method as appropriate parameters of the script file
 * Replace your user name on the test-idp in the jmx-file
 * Run the script: `./test.sh`